 Beach Day at Aqua Sun

 The warm, lazy day continued back at Aqua Sun Beach Camp.
 We had nothing planned for the day so after a few more hours of rest in the hut, we decided to go for a little wander along the beach.
-It is not often we stay still on our holidays so it was to know that we were not going to do anything more taxing than a seaside stroll.
+It is not often we stay still on our holidays so it was good to know that we were not going to do anything more taxing than a seaside stroll.

 Aqua Sun beach camp has some unofficial residents.
 These permanent fixtures have four legs and very waggy tails.
 As we walked along the sand, the local dogs joined us.
 I am a little scared of dogs so it wasn’t quite as relaxing as hoped.

-We walked down to another camp that was either, half built, or half abandoned.
+We walked along to another camp that was either, half built, or half abandoned.
 There were lots of these spots along the coast.
 Some were closed until high season, some fell foul of a fall in tourism.
 It would be brilliant to see tourists returning to Egypt in proper numbers but it seems the terrorist threats really had a profound effect.

 A little further on, we stopped at petrol station where we bought some cold fizzy drinks and sat, sipping them in the shade.
 It wasn’t the most picturesque spot but we were super thirsty!